-Nutrient & Mineral Tests
+Nutrient & Mineral Deficiency Tests

-Why should you undergo a nutrient deficiency test?
+Why should you take a nutrient deficiency test?
 Ideally, a balanced diet provides us with all the nutrients that our body needs.
 In reality, however, our body can often lack nutrients, with vitamins such as vitamin D and B12, minerals such as magnesium, zinc, iron or iodine, or the essential Omega 3 fatty acids.

 A lack of nutrients is only very clearly apparent in rare cases - for example, when an acute magnesium deficiency can lead to the dreaded nocturnal leg cramping.
 Often symptoms such as headache, fatigue, dry skin and hair loss occur.
 We often do not associate this with nutrients until serious health problems arise from the deficiency.

 For example, vitamin B12 deficiency develops over years while the stores of the vitamin are slowly depleted.
 We usually do not perceive this, but over time, the deficiency can lead to anaemia, nerve damage and depression.
 It is similar with many other deficiency symptoms.

 The cerascreen® nutrient tests are simple sample taking and mail-in test kits that can be conducted at the convenience of your home.
 To take a nutrient and mineral deficiency test with the test kits. you will need to take a blood or urine sample (depending on the test) and mail in in to our medical partner laboratory by using the free return envelope.
 Once your sample has been evaluated, you will receive a detailed, individual results report.
 The results report will tell you, how well you are supplied with the respective nutrient and whether it the measured level lies within the expected healthy range.
 You will also be provided with personalised recommendations on how to supply your body with the needed nutrients, minerals or vitamins.